- This topic has 26 replies, 5,417 voices, and was last updated 11 years, 11 months ago by Rajat Agarwal.

 US based Alan ‘Ari’ Engel has climbed to the top of APT Philippines Day 1B and, after bagging up 98,900 in chips, will hold pole position at the start of Day 2.
 Engel’s effort at the felt today has seen him edge past Day 1A’s chip leader of Australia’s Oliver Speidel.

-Alan Engel chip leader at the end of Day1BEngel has been in good form at this APT, having already taken down the USD $5000 buy-in High Rollers title on Friday to pocket USD $38,750 in winnings.
+Engel has been in good form at this APT, having already taken down the USD $5000 buy-in High Rollers title on Friday to pocket USD $38,750 in winnings.

 With 134 players registering for Day 1B, it brings the total number of players in the USD $2700 buy-in APT Philippines Main Event to 254.
 This has created a USD $615,950 total prize pool with first place set to receive a hefty USD $197,000 payday.